written in January:

 Grow Tomatoes from Seed for the Variety.

 The best box store generally sells fewer than 30 varieties of tomatoes.
-The worst seed company rarely sells fewer than 50 varieties in seed.
+The worst seed company rarely sells fewer than 50 varieties of tomato seed.
 Some seed catalogs specialize in tomato seed, literally selling hundreds of varieties.

 Tomato growers Supply has an excellent selection.
 But be aware that their descriptions do not detail varietal weaknesses.